Mikhail Razvozhayev: Biography

+Born on 30 December 1980 in the city of Krasnoyarsk.

+In 2002, he graduated from the History Department of the Krasnoyarsk State Pedagogical University.

+He started his career while studying at the university in February 2002 in the trade union organization of students of the Krasnoyarsk State Pedagogical University.

+Since April 2003, he has held public service positions in the administration of the Governor of the Krasnoyarsk Territory: first Governor Alexander Khloponin and since 2010 Lev Kuznetsov.

+Since October 2008, he has worked in senior positions in the administration of the Governor of the Krasnoyarsk Kray.
+He was a consultant, head of the press service of the regional government, deputy head of the press service department of the head of the region, press secretary to the governor and deputy head of the Information policy Department.

-From August 2012 to July 2014 he was deputy head of the administration of the governor of the Krasnoyarsk Krai from May 2014.
+From August 2012 to July 2014 he was deputy head of the administration of the governor of Krasnoyarsk Krai from May 2014.
 Viktor Tolokonsky was acting as governor at the time.

 Since 1 October 2014, he was promoted as the Deputy Minister of the Russian Federation for North Caucasus Affairs.
 He was trained in the first stream of the Higher School of Public Administration of the Russian Academy of National Economy and Public Administration under the President of the Russian Federation., created by order of the Academy No. 02-573 of 19 November 2013.

 On 3 October 2018, Russian President Vladimir Putin appointed Razvozhayev as the interim head of the Republic of Khakassia after the resignation of Viktor Zimin, who failed to win the first round of elections on 9 September and refused to continue the fight.
-Almost immediately after the appointment, he promised to resolve the personal conflict of two candidates for governors – participants in the second round of elections:, Communist Party representative Valentin Konovalov, and Aleksandr Myakhar from the Party of Growth.
+Almost immediately after the appointment, he promised to resolve the personal conflict of two candidates for governors – participants in the second round of elections: Communist Party representative Valentin Konovalov, and Aleksandr Myakhar from the Party of Growth.

 On the air of the Russia 1 television channel, Razvozhaev asked the republic's election commission to withdraw the lawsuit from the Supreme Court of Khakassia to unregister the candidate for governor from Konovalov.

 On 27 October 2018, Razvozhaev announced that he would be ready to go to new elections if the round scheduled for 11 November was declared invalid.
 However, residents of the republic voted for the deputy of the Abakan City Council from the Communist Party and elected Konovalov as the Head of the Republic of Khakassia.

 On 29 November 2018, Razvozhayev was elected to the Central Headquarters of the All-Russian Popular Front.

 From 17 December 2018, to July 2019, he was the head of the executive committee of the All-Russian Popular Front.

 Governor of Sevastopol

-On 11 July 2019, with Putin's decree, Razvozhayev was appointed as the interim Governor of Sevastopol.
+On 11 July 2019, with a decree of Russian President Vladimir Putin, Razvozhayev was appointed as the interim Governor of Sevastopol.
 Previously, this post was held by Dmitry Ovsyannikov, who resigned at his own request.

 On 12 July 2019 Razvozhayev dismissed the Government of Sevastopol.
 The Government will continue its work until the formation of a new Government.